Arsenal played out a rather disappointing 2-2 draw against fellow London side Crystal Palace on Sunday evening at the Emirates Stadium.

 After dropping four points in games against Sheffield United and Crystal Palace in just under a week, there’s certainly pressure on the Arsenal with Unai Emery right in the thick of things.

-But first, here are four things we learnt from the two points dropped at home to the Eagles.
+But first, here are three things we learnt from the two points dropped at home to the Eagles.

 1. We desperately lack creativity

 Arsenal have failed to score from open play in the Premier League in 3 matches.

 Before the international break, we took on Bournemouth and scored the only goal of the game at the Emirates from a set piece.
 A corner which was delivered by Nicolas Pepe and turned in by David Luiz.